ubnetdef/scoreengine/README.md

 # Score Engine
-Scoring Engine used for UBNETDEF's Cyber Security Competition
+Scoring Engine used for UBNETDEF's [Lockdown](https://lockdown.ubnetdef.org) Competition.

 ## Requirements
 * python 2.7
-* python module: mysql-connector
+* Every python module in "requirements.txt"
-* MySQL
-* curl [for http/https check]
-* sshpass [for ssh check]
-* lftp [for ftp check]

 ## Installation
 * Clone this repository
-* Import initial MySQL DB
-* Edit "config.ini", and fill in all the information
+* Edit `config.py` to fit your deployment
+* Run `python ./setup.py`

 ## How to use
-Simply run "start", and hope for the best
+Simply run `python ./start.py`, and hope for the best

 ## Notes
-If you wish to run an individual check, run "check" with the TEAM ID and SERVICE ID as arguments.
+If you wish to run an individual check, run "`python ./check.py`" with the TEAM ID and SERVICE ID as arguments.
 This will not save to the database.

-This was quickly created in the span of a few days.
-I also didn't know python, prior to writing this.
-Apologies if how I wrote my code offends you (or python best practices)